meshery/meshery/docs/pages/concepts/architectural/architecture.md

 ## Meshery CLI

-The command line interface ( also known as mesheryctl ) that is used to manage Meshery.
-Use mesheryctl to both manage the lifecycle of Meshery itself and to access and invoke any of Meshery's application and cloud native management functions.
+The Command Line Interface ( also known as [mesheryctl](/guides/mesheryctl/working-with-mesheryctl) ) that is used to manage Meshery.
+Use `mesheryctl` to both manage the lifecycle of Meshery itself and to access and invoke any of Meshery's application and cloud native management functions.

 ### **Statefulness in Meshery components**